AI Legal Content Marketing – Where Do Human Writers Stand?

 Google Search and AI-Generated Responses

-Of course, Google had to respond to the rapid changes in internet user behavior brought on by ChatGPT.
-Millions of people were using OpenAI’s program within a week of its release, and it’s no longer a mystery that ChatGPT has affected many industries, including content writing, academia, medicine, coding, and others.
+As ChatGPT made its way onto the scene, Google had to quickly respond to the rapid changes in internet user behavior spurred on by the new platform.
+Millions of people were using OpenAI’s program within a week of its release, and it swiftly transformed many industries, including content writing, academia, medicine, coding, and others.

-Google has said that this new SGE experience won’t affect YMYL queries, including legal ones, but that’s not a guarantee.
+Legal AIOs may not always be correct or take into account the nuances of a topic, though, so it is more important than ever to create accurate and optimized legal content.
 Regardless of whether or not law firms get sucked into the AI responses for Google (we think organic and paid search will still matter for law firms), the content produced and put onto your web pages MATTERS.

 Law firms should put out quality content that the reader can use and trust.
-They should do this for their potential clients and for their website’s trustworthiness factor, but they should also do this to prepare for any AI upheaval.
-Once ChatGPT and other AI platforms connect to the internet, the game changes.
+They should do this for their potential clients and for their website’s trustworthiness factor, but they should also do this to remain prepared in the midst of a constantly changing AI landscape.
+As ChatGPT and other AI platforms connect to the internet, the game continues to change.

 But law firm websites won’t be replaced.
 Other YMYL websites will still matter.
-But these websites will be incorporated into the AI landscape somehow.
-We just don’t know what that will look like yet.
+However, these websites will continue to be incorporated into AI features more and more.
 We’re still figuring this new tech out.
-One thing we know is that 90% of what people think new tech will do for the world isn’t what actually happens.
-AI platforms like ChatGPT will grow a life of their own and, as with other tech in the past, carve out their own future while we play catch up.
+What most people think new tech will do for the world isn’t what actually happens.
+AI platforms like ChatGPT and Gemini will take on a life of their own and, as with other tech in the past, carve out their own future while we play catch up.

 What You Should Know About Keywords and Keyword Phrases

-SEO basics center around the common keywords people search for a given topic.
+SEO basics center around the common keywords people use when they search for a given topic.
 For example, if your law firm offers personal injury services in New York, some common keywords may be:

 Keywords and keyword phrases help Google better categorize your page.
-A skilled team with experience handling content for law firm websites can help incorporate these keywords seamlessly.
+A skilled team with experience handling content for law firm websites can help incorporate these keywords seamlessly so your content feels natural to readers.

 Keywords for Law Firm SEO

-Think about your legal practice and what services you offer.
+Think about your legal practice, what services you offer, and what keywords or phrases seem to fit your firm best.
 Do some practice searches in your area or use a keyword tool.
 A few companies, including Google, offer a keyword planner to get the best phrases for your SEO goals.

 Consider the following when doing your keyword research: